naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/03_building_the_dockerfile.md

 RUN pip install requests==2.26.0 rouge-score==0.0.4 --no-cache-dir
 ```
 We recommend fixing the versions of the dependencies required by your code, again, so that the same Docker image can be built by another person in the future.
-See [this page](/tutorial/exporting-environments) for instructions for exporting your Python environment to identify which packages you have installed.

 By building the image and running a container, you should be able to confirm that the Python dependencies were installed.
 For example, within the Docker container, run